Andcool-Systems/use-next-cookie/README.md

 # useNextCookie 🍪

-A lightweight and convenient hook for working with cookies in Next.js — a unified API for both server and client environments, where values are initially set based on server-side data.
+A lightweight and convenient React hook that provides access to cookies **before** the full hydration of the DOM tree.

 ## ⚡️ Why is this needed?

 Using server-side cookies helps prevent brief flashes of incorrect UI states.
-For example, without this hook, a user might first see a login form and only then see the authenticated interface after a state update.
-With `useNextCookie`, the user immediately sees the correct UI corresponding to their authentication status.
+For example, without this hook, a user might briefly see a login form before the fully hydrated page displays the authenticated interface.
+With `useNextCookie`, the user immediately sees the correct UI based on their authentication status.

 ## 🚀 Installation